Stay in touch with the latest from noma

 It’s incredibly inspiring for us to have the opportunity to explore this unique tradition in the beautiful city, Kyoto, in the height of sakura season.
 We can’t wait to soon pack our bags—a group of 95 people, from apprentices to owners—and live in a new corner of the world, to meet new people, learn from a different culture, and see things from a different point of view.
 Hopefully, on the other side, we can bring back new perspectives and a clearer vision for how to be noma.
 This trip is also an opportunity for us to travel as a team and shake off the last 2.5 years of the pandemic.
 We need an adventure, one that will prepare us for our next and greatest transformational journey yet – a new chapter for noma, which will unfold in 2024.

 – René Redzepi, October 2022

 Noma Kyoto is a collaboration between noma and Atelier Ace.
-This pop-up is made possible by our longstanding partner American Express, NTT Urban Development Corporation, and Japan Airlines.
+This pop-up is made possible by our longstanding partner American Express and NTT Urban Development Corporation.
 We are also grateful for the warm welcome we have received from the city of Kyoto.

-We want to thank our furniture partner Stellar Works, design partner OEO Studio, and our wide network of local suppliers and friends—who have shown us great support over our many research trips in Japan.
+We want to thank our furniture partner Stellar Works, airline partner Japan Airlines, design partner OEO Studio, and our wide network of local suppliers and friends—who have shown us great support over our many research trips in Japan.